agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 ## References

 *   [Getters/Setters.
 Evil.
-Period.](https://www.javacodegeeks.com/2014/09/getterssetters-evil-period.html) – Yegor Bugayenko argues the extreme position that no getter and setter should ever be used, not ever because getters and setters don’t actually mimic behavior of real objects.
+Period.](https://www.javacodegeeks.com/2014/09/getterssetters-evil-period.html) – Yegor Bugayenko argues the extreme position that no getter and setter should ever be used, not ever because getters and setters don't actually mimic behavior of real objects.
-*   “[Why getter and setter methods are evil – Make your code more maintainable by avoiding accessors](https://www.infoworld.com/article/2073723/why-getter-and-setter-methods-are-evil.html)” – 2003 article by Allen Holub from JavaWorld in InfoWorld argues that getter/setters don’t actually hide the implementation of the object because “.x” and “.getX()” expose the exact same amount of internal details.
+*   “[Why getter and setter methods are evil – Make your code more maintainable by avoiding accessors](https://www.infoworld.com/article/2073723/why-getter-and-setter-methods-are-evil.html)” – 2003 article by Allen Holub from JavaWorld in InfoWorld argues that getter/setters don't actually hide the implementation of the object because “.x” and “.getX()” expose the exact same amount of internal details.
 *   “[Are Getters And Setters an Anti-Pattern?](https://levelup.gitconnected.com/are-getters-and-setters-an-anti-pattern-c8cb5625ca8c)” – More discussion of Yegor Bugayenko scandalous suggestion that all getter/setters should be eliminated.